ezekg/flint/README.md

 This will be parsed into a list of selectors: `.block, .block__element, .block__element__element`.
-The list of selectors can then be used by instance system to look up a selectors parent, etc. To support your own preferred syntax: create a `flint-support-syntax-<syntax-name>` function and hook into it through the config `"flint-support-syntax": "<syntax-name>"` option -- the system will attempt to use the `call()` function in order to parse the selector string.
+The list of selectors can then be used by instance system to look up a selectors parent, etc. To support your own preferred syntax: create a `flint-support-syntax-<syntax-name>` function and hook into it through the config `"support-syntax": "<syntax-name>"` option -- the system will attempt to use the `call()` function in order to parse the selector string.

 #### Officially supported syntaxes